 Comment: Ghost Rider clashes with the sorcerer called Dr Druid when that doctor sees our fiery main character on a rampage after losing control of his demonic alter ego.

 Dr Druid was originally called Dr Droom and was one of Marvel’s pre-Fantastic Four characters that they dredged up from the past to give them another try.
-(Groot, Simon Garth and Patsy Walker are probably the most successful of those attempts.)
+(Groot, Simon Garth, the Black Knight and Patsy Walker are probably the most successful of those attempts.)

 GHOST RIDER Vol 2 #28 (February 1978)